Gitansh-Bansal/CS204_Project_G2/README.md

 ```sh
 ./assembler
 ```
-This will generate an `output.mc` file containing the assembled machine code.
+This will generate an `output.mc` file containing the assembled machine code corresponding to the Assembly Code in `input.asm` file.

 ---